 Who Does Inpatient Drug Rehab Help?

 Inpatient rehab programs can help anyone suffering from addiction in need of a high level of care.
-Staying at a residential or inpatient facility is particularly useful for people whose substance abuse puts themselves or others at risk, for anyone who requires around-the-clock supervision or for those suffering from both mental illness and drug or alcohol addiction.
+Staying at a residential or inpatient facility is particularly useful for people whose substance use puts themselves or others at risk, for anyone who requires around-the-clock supervision or for those suffering from both mental illness and drug or alcohol addiction.
 An inpatient rehab program is also valuable for someone who lacks a strong support system at home or lives in an unstable or unsafe environment.

-Residential Alcohol Rehab: Inpatient Alcohol Rehab Treatment
+Residential Alcohol Rehab: Inpatient Alcohol Rehab

 Inpatient alcohol treatment is geared towards people suffering from alcohol addiction, which is medically diagnosed as an alcohol use disorder (AUD).
 Treating an alcohol use disorder likely begins with a medically supervised detox program to help ease withdrawal and prepare a person for treatment.
 After detox and during treatment, medications may be used to lessen dependence, reduce cravings for alcohol and promote engagement in therapy.

-Inpatient Detox Centers And Treatment
+Inpatient Detox Center And Treatment

-The Bluffs, a drug and alcohol rehab program located in eastern Ohio, offers professional detox for addictions that require it.
+Vertava Health of Ohio, a drug and alcohol rehab program located in eastern Ohio, offers professional detox for addictions that require it.
 Detox programs are effective for those suffering from addictions to alcohol, benzodiazepines, heroin and prescription opioids.
 During the detox program, medical staff can monitor progress, administer medications to alleviate uncomfortable symptoms and provide safety and support during the worst of withdrawal.
 One of the main goals of a detox program is to help prepare a person for further addiction treatment.

-Inpatient Treatment For Co-Occurring Disorders
+Ohio Addiction Center For Co-Occurring Disorders

 Co-occurring disorders refer to when someone suffers from both a mental health disorder and a substance use disorder.
 Suffering from more than one disorder complicates treatment and requires an integrated or multidisciplinary approach.
 This means an effective inpatient rehab program is staffed with professionals trained in psychiatric evaluation and treatment.
 To be effective, the rehab program must address all mental health conditions, including addiction, at the same time.
-Common mental health conditions that frequently co-occur with substance abuse include:
+Common mental health conditions that frequently co-occur with substance use include:

-- anxiety disorders
+- Anxiety disorders

-- bipolar disorder
+- Bipolar disorder

-- borderline personality disorder
+- Borderline personality disorder

-- clinical depression (major depressive disorder)
+- Clinical depression (major depressive disorder)

-- eating disorders
+- Eating disorders

-- post-traumatic stress disorder (PTSD)
+- Post-traumatic stress disorder (PTSD)

 All treatment plans are tailored to the unique needs of each individual.
 The detox program lasts 3-10 days and treatment lasts 28-34 days, depending on the individual plan.
-Offered rooms are both private and semi-private, and the facility is capable of housing up 162 individuals, although it generally holds far less to ensure each person is given the attention they deserve.
+Offered rooms are both private and semi-private, and the facility is capable of housing up to 162 individuals, although it generally holds far less to ensure each person is given the attention they deserve.

 - A Balanced Life in Recovery curriculum

-- adventure therapy
+- Adventure therapy

-- alumni program
+- Alumni program

-- drug and alcohol detoxification
+- Drug and alcohol detoxification

-- cognitive-behavioral therapy (CBT)
+- Cognitive-behavioral therapy (CBT)

-- dialectical behavior therapy (DBT)
+- Dialectical behavior therapy (DBT)

-- family support program
+- Family support program

-- individualized treatment plans
+- Individualized treatment plans

-- medication-assisted therapies
+- Medication-assisted therapies